Last updated on May 7th, 2026

 Hiking Shoes

-The trails in Moab are a mix of dirt, sand, and rock, so you’ll want to have a sturdy shoe for lots of terrain types.
-We almost always wear our Lowa Renegades (Kathryn) and Altra Superiors (Adam), but also love our Chacos, which are great hiking sandals for the warmer months and for sandy and smooth rock terrain.
+The trails in Moab are a mix of dirt, sand, and rock.
+So you’ll want to have a sturdy shoe for lots of terrain types.
+We almost always wear our Lowa Renegades (Kathryn) and Altra Lone Peaks (Adam).
+But we also love our Chacos, which are great hiking sandals for the warmer months and for sandy and smooth rock terrain.

 Sun Protection